European Central Bank President Mario Draghi pictured during his first press conference following the monthly ECB board meeting in Frankfurt, Germany.

 (THOMAS LOHNES/AFP/Getty Images)

 Denmark, Sweden and Switzerland are all struggling with economic difficulties.
 The causes are various: deflation, asset bubbles and bond market problems.
-But at the root is one problem — all three are adjacent to the eurozone but do not actually share its currency.
-In today's globalized world, the flow of capital from market to market imitates surges of bad weather, and smaller countries must decide how best to ride out the storm.
-This means choosing whether to risk the volatility of freely floating their currency or to peg its value to that of a larger player, which many countries choose to do with the U.S. dollar.
+But the root of the problem is singular.
+All three of these countries are adjacent to the eurozone but do not actually share its currency.
+In today's globalized world, capital moves like storm surges from market to market and smaller countries must decide how to survive.
+This means choosing whether to risk the volatility of freely floating their currency or to peg its value to that of a larger player, which many countries choose to do with the U.S. dollar....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.